jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Powers of Director in relation to marine protection documents**

-### 269 Application for marine protection document
+### 269 Requirements related to holders of, and applications for, marine protection documents
-(1) Every application for the grant or renewal of a marine protection document, or for the recognition of a document as a marine protection document, shall be made to the Director in the prescribed form or, if there is no prescribed form, in such form as the Director may require.
+(1) The following applications must be made to the Director in the prescribed form or, if there is no prescribed form, in any form that the Director requires:
+  (a) an application for the grant or renewal of a marine protection document:
+  (b) an application for the recognition of a document as a marine protection document.
-(2) Every applicant under subsection (1) shall include in his or her application his or her address for service in New Zealand including, where applicable, telephone and facsimile numbers.
+(2) An application must include the applicant’s address for service in New Zealand and, if applicable,— (a) a phone number; and
+  (b) a fax number; and
+  (c) an electronic address.
-(3) It shall be the duty of every holder of a marine protection document to maintain the currency of the information provided under subsection (2) by promptly notifying the Director of any change to the address, telephone number, or facsimile number.
+(3) The holder of a marine protection document must, as soon as practicable, notify the Director of any change to the information provided under subsection (2).
-(4) The Director shall ensure that a record of all information provided under this section is maintained at the Maritime Registry.
+(4) The Director must ensure that a record of all information provided under this section is maintained at the Maritime Registry.
-(5) Service of any notice, notification, or other document under this Act on a holder of a marine protection document, or on an applicant under subsection (1), shall be effective service if served at the address last provided by that holder or applicant.
+(5) Any notice, notification, or other document served under this Act on the holder of, or an applicant for, a marine protection document is treated as served on that person if the notice, notification, or document is served at the address or electronic address last provided by that person.

 ### 270 Issue of marine protection documents and recognition of documents
 (1) After considering any application under section 269, the Director shall, as soon as practicable, grant the application if he or she is satisfied that—